melohagan/budibase-datasource-surrealdb/README.md

 The **AdvancedQuery** function allows you to enter a [SurrealQL](https://surrealdb.com/docs/surrealql) query.
 The other functions will behave as outlined in the above docs.

+You can perform operations on specific documents by using colon, e.g. Collection: `person:a1` will select the person document with id *a1*.

 # Description
 Budibase connector for performing CRUD ops against SurrealDB